 Third, a supply shortage will aggravate an asset bubble.
 That's when investors think that there is not enough of the asset to go around.
 They panic and start buying more before it runs out.

-2005 - Housing.
 An asset bubble occurred in real estate in 2005.
 Credit default swaps insured derivatives such as mortgage-backed securities.
-Hedge fund managers created a huge demand for these supposedly risk-free securities.
-That created demand for the mortgages that backed them.
+Hedge fund managers created a huge demand for these supposedly risk-free securities — that created demand for the mortgages that backed them.

 To meet this demand for mortgages, banks and mortgage brokers offered home loans to just about anyone.
 That drove up demand for housing, which homebuilders tried to meet.
 Many people bought homes, not to live in them or even rent them, but just as investments to sell as prices kept rising.
 When the homebuilders finally caught up with demand, housing prices started to fall in 2006.
 That burst the asset bubble.
 It created the subprime mortgage crisis in 2006.
 That led to the banking credit crisis in 2007 and the global financial crisis in 2008.

-2011 - Gold.
 Gold prices reached a record high of $1,895 an ounce in September 2011.
 They started rising in 2009, reaching a record high of $1,081 in November.
 Investors bought gold as a hedge against the global financial crisis, not for its value in producing jewelry or dental fillings.
 Many thought the global economy would recover quickly.
 When it didn't, gold prices just kept rising for two more years.
-For more, see Gold, the "Ultimate Bubble," Has Burst.

-Second, investors were worried by high unemployment and worsening of the eurozone debt crisis.
+Second, investors were worried about high unemployment and worsening of the eurozone debt crisis.
 They sold off stocks, driving the Dow down 275 points, and bought the safe-haven U.S. Treasury notes.
 As a result, mortgage rates also dropped.
 That helped revive the housing market.
-For more, see Relationship Between Treasury Notes and Mortgage Interest Rates.

 By 2013, interest rates started to rise as the Fed hinted it would begin winding down its purchases of treasury notes in September.
 Treasury yields rose 75 percent between May and July.
 The Fed postponed its intended course of action when the government shut down in October.
 Therefore, the yield on the 10-year Treasury remained between 2.5-2.8 percent.